akkeris/controller-api/docs/API-Reference.md

 ### List All Addons ##

 Lists all the addons for all applications.
-This is the same response as other addons end points but does not contain the attachments nor the configuration environment variables for the addon.
+This is the same response as other addons end points but does not contain the attachments, the addon state nor the configuration environment variables for the addon.

 `GET /addons`